Selling Search Engine Optimization (SEO) services to local businesses isn’t that complicated, but it’s also not like shooting fish in a barrel.

 Now that you know how to prep yourself before selling, let’s jump straightaway to selling SEO services.

-Don’t waste your time getting in touch with each prospective client.
+Don’t waste your time getting in touch with each prospective clients.
 The best approach here is only to call empowered individuals who can make decisions.

 However, never drop the closing statement over the phone, no matter what.
 Your goal is to arrange a face-to-face meeting with the client—it’s like selling a test drive to your potential client.